AWS::Batch::ComputeEnvironment

 In an unmanaged compute environment, you can manage your own EC2 compute resources and have a lot of flexibility with how you configure your compute resources.
 For example, you can use custom AMI.
 However, you need to verify that your AMI meets the Amazon ECS container instance AMI specification.
 For more information, see container instance AMIs in the Amazon Elastic Container Service Developer Guide.
 After you have created your unmanaged compute environment, you can use the DescribeComputeEnvironments operation to find the Amazon ECS cluster that is associated with it.
 Then, manually launch your container instances into that Amazon ECS cluster.
 For more information, see Launching an Amazon ECS container instance in the Amazon Elastic Container Service Developer Guide.

-AWS Batch doesn't upgrade the AMIs in a compute environment after it's created.
-For example, it doesn't update the AMIs when a newer version of the Amazon ECS optimized AMI is available.
+AWS Batch doesn't upgrade the AMIs in a compute environment after it's created except under specific conditions.
+For example, it doesn't automatically update the AMIs when a newer version of the Amazon ECS optimized AMI is available.
 Therefore, you're responsible for the management of the guest operating system (including updates and security patches) and any additional application software or utilities that you install on the compute resources.
-To use a new AMI for your AWS Batch jobs, complete these steps:
+There are two ways to use a new AMI for your AWS Batch jobs.
+The original method is to complete these steps:

 -